 - Life Services v HMRC 1 WLR 2828: Important lead cases before the Court of Appeal addressing whether supplies could be treated differently for VAT purposes across the devolved nations.
 Currently uder appeal to the Supreme Court.

-- Ampleawards Ltd v HMRC UKFTT 0715 (TC): Case concerning the lawfulness of the ‘fall back’ provisions, which enable HMRC in certain circumstances to assess a UK trader for acquisition tax on goods which have never physically entered the UK, behind which a number of high value appeals stood.
+- Ampleaward Ltd v HMRC UKUT 170: Upper Tribunal lead case concerning the lawfulness of the ‘fall back’provisions, which enable HMRC in certain circumstances to assess a UK trader for acquisition tax on goods which have never physically entered the UK, behind which a number of high value appeals stood.

 - Rurkhee Trading Company Ltd v HMRC UKFTT 161 (TC): Defended HMRC’s decision to revoke the approval of Rurkhee Trading to trade in duty-suspended alcohol under the Warehousekeepers and Owners of Warehoused Goods Regulations (WOWGR).

 - HMRC v Life Services UKUT 484 (TCC): Junior counsel for HMRC in an appeal in which the Upper Tribunal overturned the First-tier Tribunal’s decision that the UK’s treatment of supplies of welfare services breached the principle of fiscal neutrality.

 - AC Wholesale v HMRC UKUT 191: Junior counsel for HMRC in an MTIC appeal before the Upper Tribunal.
 The Upper Tribunal rejected the Appellant’s argument that HMRC were required to eliminate all possible explanations for the transactions other than fraud before finding that the taxpayer should have known that its transactions were connected with fraud.